-1. Residential Energy Audit Program (REAP)
+1. RESIDENTIAL ENERGY AUDIT PROGRAM ("REAP")

-The goal of the Residential Energy Audit Program (REAP) is to decrease residential energy use and increase building quality and performance, thereby lowering energy bills and decreasing the demand for fossil fuels for residents of Falmouth.
-Getting every home owner to know the Home Energy Rating System (HERS) Index number for their house will further this goal.
-HERS is an objective rating system developed by the Residential Energy Services Network that establishes a numeric grade for the performance of a house in terms of relative energy use (see www.natresnet.org).
+The goal of the Residential Energy Audit Program ("REAP") is to decrease residential energy use and increase building quality and performance, thereby lowering energy bills and decreasing the demand for fossil fuels for residents of Falmouth.
+Getting every home owner to know the Home Energy Rating System Index (HERS Index) number for their house will further this goal.

+HERS is an objective rating system developed by Residential Energy Services Network that establishes a numeric grade for the performance of a house in terms of relative energy use (see www.natresnet.org).
 A HERS Index of 100 represents the energy use of the "American Standard Building" (The HERS Reference Home) and an Index of 0 (zero) indicates that the proposed building uses no net purchased energy (a Zero Energy Building).
 Energy Star TM standards require a HERS Index of 85 in our climate zone.
-Each 1-point decrease in the HERS Reference Home.
+Each 1-point decrease in the HERS Index corresponds to a 1% reduction in energy consumption compared to the HERS Reference Home.

 REAP has two parts:

-- Requiring new residential construction to obtain a HERS rating: - A projected HERS index to be submitted with the application for a building permit. - Actual HERS index after construction to be submitted with request for Certificate of Occupancy. - Adding a HERS index to the listing sheet for home sales.
+- Requiring new residential construction to obtain a HERS rating: - o A projected HERS index to be submitted with the application for a building permit. - Actual HERS index after construction to be submitted with request for Certificate of Occupancy. - Adding a HERS index to the listing sheet for home sales.

 Over time, a familiarity with home energy performance and a market demand for energy efficient homes will be created.

 The town will not require any specific Index to be achieved.
 Realtors will begin to understand that this measurable and objective information on individual homes is available.
 Buyers can look for the HERS index before purchasing new homes, in much the same way people look for the MPG measure when buying a car.

-A proven parallel to this method is the now ubiquitous radon test: the law does not require it, but it's perceived by homeowners to be of great importance.
+A proven parallel to this method is the now ubiquitous radon test: law does not require it, but it's perceived by homeowners to be of great importance.
 Realtors have increased awareness of radon by demanding the results of the radon test.
 We have much the same hope for the HERS Index.

-- Require HERS index for new home construction or major renovations. - Work with the real estate community to encourage adding HERS index to market information. - Educate the citizenry about HERS index.
+Require HERS index for new home construction or major renovations.

+Work with the real estate community to encourage adding HERS index to market information.

+Educate the citizenry about HERS index.

-2. Smart Meters
+2. SMART METERS